vasyagymenyuk/data_structure_tool/README.md

 # Data Structure Tool

-There is some example of usage DataStructureTool
+There is some examples of usage DataStructureTool

 ```JavaScript
 const DataStructureTool = require('./index')